Cancun: a Mexican city renowned for its beautiful beaches, bustling nightlife and luxury resorts.

 Before my second tour around the US with my sister in 2016, I’d never been to Mexico.
-However, I’d always wanted to visit Cancun because various friends and acquaintances told me how amazing it was.
+That said, I’d always wanted to visit Cancun because various friends and acquaintances told me how amazing it was.

 My verdict?
-The beach is exceptionally pretty.
-The nightlife is fun.
+Chac Mool beach is exceptionally pretty.
+The nightlife is enjoyable.
 And I can’t comment on the luxury resorts because I stayed in a budget hotel.

-I remember seeing my friend’s photos when she visited Cancun and the backdrop looked insane, like it had been painted on.
-The sea, in particular, just looked the most amazing colour.
+I remember seeing my friend’s photos when she visited Cancun and the backdrop looked unbelievable, like it had been painted on.
+The sea, in particular, just looked the most incredible colour.

 In real life, it was just as blue – SO blue, in fact, that it looked like it’d been applied with its own personal Instagram filter.
 Not to mention, the sand was lovely and golden.
 And soft on the tootsies.